prismicio/slice-machine/CONTRIBUTING.md

 npm run slicemachine:dev
 ```

-Now you can go to your browser and open `localhost:9999` to see the Slice Machine app up and running with some demo Slices and types.
+Now you can go to your browser and open `localhost:9999` to see the Slice Machine app up and running with some demo slices and types.
 You're now ready to start working on your changes and see them updated in the app.

 <!-- Links -->